cdsap/InfoTestProcess/README.md

 ```
 ## Output
 ### Build Scans
-If you are using Gradle Enterprise, the information about the Test processes will be included as custom value in the
+If you are using Gradle Enterprise, the information:
-Build Scan:
+* Total number of processes created
+* Processes by task
+* Information about the process

 ![](images/buildscan.png)

 ## Requirements
 * Gradle 7.5
+* Gradle Enterprise

 ## Libraries
 * com.gradle.enterprise:com.gradle.enterprise.gradle.plugin